stephanlachnit/mdspan-at/paper.md

 # Introduction

-*TODO*

-`std::mdspan::at` element access with boundary checking as alternative to element access via `std::mdspan::operator[]`.
+This paper proposes element access with bounds checking to `std::mdspan` via `at()` member functions.

 # Motivation

 ## Safety

-*TODO*

-This new method is safe in the sense that it has defined behavior instead of undefined behavior.
-Further, the defined behavior is one that can be caught in the code by catching the exception.
+The new `at()` member functions provide memory-safe element access to `std::mdspan`, and thus have defined behavior.
+Out-of-bound access can be caught by catching the `std::out_of_range` exception.

 ## Consistency

-*TODO*

-Consistency with `std::span::at` [@P2821R4] and other containers.
+In [@P2821R4], which has been accepted into C++26, element access with bounds checking via `at()` has been added to `std::span`.
+One of the main motivations for this change was consistency with other containers that have element access with bounds checking via `at()`.
+Similarily, such element access should be added to `std::mdspan`.

 # Impact On the Standard